-Interior designers understand the principles and processes that define the profession and the value of interior design to society.
+Interior designers understand the principles, processes, and responsibilities that define the profession and the value of interior design to society.

 Intent: This standard ensures graduates understand accepted standards of practice, are ready to contribute to a variety of professional work environments, and are aware of the interrelationships that influence design, design responsibility, and ethics.